aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/README.md

 - Environment(s) - An abstraction of infrastructure resources for deploying applications.
 Environments can be used to organize deployment actions into a production or non-production environment.

-  For more information on environments, see the _Organizing deployments using environments_ section in the **Quokka User Guide**
+  For more information on environments, see the _Organizing deployments using environments_ section in the **Amazon CodeCatalyst User Guide**

 - Workspace - A cloud-based development environment.
-Workspace must be manually created with the generated devfile using the create workspace operation on Quokka.Codes.
+Workspace must be manually created with the generated devfile using the create workspace operation on CodeCatalyst.

-  For more information on the create workspace operation and workspaces, see the _Working with workspaces in Quokka_ section in the **Quokka User
+  For more information on the create workspace operation and workspaces, see the _Working with workspaces_ section in the **Amazon CodeCatalyst User
   Guide**

 ## Additional resources